 “What made the evening so special was that we kept the mission of helping patients in the forefront, so guests really felt connected to our cause,” says Cecilia Belew, president, Memorial Medical Center Foundation.
 “Plus, the gala itself was a beautiful, glamorous event, with amazing dancers.
 We all had a wonderful time and wanted the night to keep going.
 We are so grateful for the outpouring of generosity and support.”

-The dancers performed in front of a crowd of Miller Children’s and Long Beach Memorial community members, patients, physicians and employees.
+The dancers performed in front of a crowd of Miller Children’s and Long Beach Medical Center community members, patients, physicians and employees.
 After the champion was announced, everyone in attendance was invited on the dance floor to dance the rest of the night away.